g-devlt/holbertonschool-shell/basics/README.md

 ## 5-listfilesdigitonly
 A script to display the entries of the current working directory in a long format with hidden files with numeric user and group IDs.

+## 6-firstdirectory
+A script to create a folder named "my_first_directory" in /tmp/